programarivm/meerkat/README.md

     bash/dev/start.sh

 This is an interactive script that will install the software dependencies required, generate a self-signed SSL certificate, and compile the React code, amongst other things.

 [Click here](https://github.com/programarivm/meerkat/blob/master/bash/dev/start.sh) for further details on the `start.sh` script.

-Now find the Gateway IP of the mysql and nginx containers:

-    docker inspect meerkat_mysql
-    docker inspect meerkat_nginx

-And update the `DB_HOST` and `MEERKAT_NGINX_HOST` values in your `.env` file accordingly.

-> **Note**: In this example the IP turns out to be `172.21.0.1`

 ### 2. Local Set up

-Add the following entry to your `/etc/hosts` file:
+Finally, don't forget to add the following entry to your `/etc/hosts` file:

     172.21.0.1      meerkat.local